Understanding Your Herniated Disc Procedure

-A herniated disc procedure is performed to treat patients suffering from pain, muscle weakness, and other common disc herniation symptoms.
+A herniated disc procedure is performed to treat patients who are experiencing pain, muscle weakness and other common disc herniation symptoms.
 Pain from a herniated disc may be caused by inflammatory compounds inside the disc squeezing through a disc tear and touching nerves in the disc’s outer wall.
-Pain, numbness, tingling, and muscle weakness in the extremities can be caused when disc fluid and/or disc tissue compresses the spinal cord or a nerve root.
+Pain, numbness, tingling and muscle weakness in the extremities can be caused when disc fluid and/or disc tissue compresses the spinal cord or a nerve root.
 Surgical candidates have often exhausted all forms of conservative treatments (pain medication, physical therapy, etc.) yet remain debilitated by their symptoms.

 There are several types of procedures to treat a herniated disc.
 A surgeon may recommend one surgery over another, based on a patient’s circumstances and needs.
 Two common procedures include:

 - Discectomy – a procedure that removes all or part of a herniated disc, which, in turn, can relieve pressure on a pinched nerve root or the spinal cord.
 During the procedure, a spinal fusion may be necessary to stabilize the spine.

 - Laminotomy – a procedure that partially removes laminae (thin plates of bone that form a protective arch around the spinal cord) to enlarge the spinal canal and relieve nerve compression.

 Sometimes, the surgeries listed above are performed as open spine procedures, which involve a large incision in the neck or back, muscle disruption and the removal of a sizeable portion of spinal anatomy.
 As a result, the recovery period can be quite lengthy and arduous for a patient who chooses to undergo an open spine surgery.